rogerblanton/aem-spa-cli/README.md

 `npm install -g aem-spa-cli`

 ## Using the CLI
-Run `aem-cli create` to create a new AEM SPA editor project.
+Run `aem-spa create` to create a new AEM SPA editor project.
 Answer the questions.
 Have fun.

-Run `aem-cli help` to see the helpful menu.
+Run `aem-spa help` to see the helpful menu.

-Run `aem-cli version` to see the currently installed version.
+Run `aem-spa version` to see the currently installed version.